NicolasH2/gseaCondenser/README.md

 The data.frame now contains few additional columns:

-- cID: arbitrary number to identify the set
+- cID: arbitrary number to identify the pathway
-- cKids: cID of the sets that are considered children of this set
+- cKids: cID of the pathways that are considered children of this pathway
-- cParents: cID of the sets that are considered parents of this set
+- cParents: cID of the pathways that are considered parents of this pathway
-- cMotherID: cID of the set that is considered the best parent (usually highest overlap)
+- cMotherID: cID of the pathway that is considered the best parent (usually highest overlap)
-- cShared: Ratio of the number of overlapping genes to the number of genes in the set
+- cShared: Ratio of the number of overlapping genes to the number of genes in the pathway
 - cEve: boolean value, stating if the term has no parents (except itself)
-- cMother: name of the mother set.
+- cMother: name of the mother pathway.
 This is only given if the user defines idcol

 Let's plot the data to get an impression of the grouping.
 In [ggplot2](https://ggplot2.tidyverse.org/) we use the cMother column for the coloring.
 We see that defense response, cellular oxidant detoxification and antimicrobial humoral response are grouped under defense response.
 Also, platelet degranulation became the mother term for platelet degranulation and innate immune response.